 - Build a snowflake for a fun winter solstice STEM project

 - Craft a Paper Snowflake Table Runner for your next winter solstice feast to set a beautiful scene.

 - A simple painting technique using tape resist creates a beautiful piece of winter solstice artwork.

 - These woven craft stick snowflakes are gorgeous for hanging all around this winter.

 - Create these colorful coffee filter snowflakes.

 Celebrate and learn about the winter solstice with your kids!
-It’s not only an educational experience, but it’s also full of traditions and beautiful winter crafts and activities for kids and families to do together this winter season.
+It’s not only an educational experience but also full of traditions and beautiful winter crafts and activities for kids and families to do together this winter season.